 Law Enforcement Virtual Academy Our Law Enforcement program is expanding to offer currently serving officers a virtual pathway to an Associate of Applied Science degree in Law Enforcement!
-In just nine short months, officers who have successfully completed the South Dakota Basic Officer Certification are eligible to apply to the new LATI Law Enforcement Virtual Academy.
+In just nine short months, officers who have successfully completed the South Dakota Basic Officer Certification are eligible to apply to the new LATC Law Enforcement Virtual Academy.
 To accommodate an officer's work schedule, Lake Area Tech will provide a mix of online and on-campus (or hybrid) classes.
 This Virtual Academy option has been developed in conjunction with the Law Enforcement Officers Standards and Training Commission and Law Enforcement partners across South Dakota.
 Lake Area Tech will count, as prior learning experience (PLE), all classes completed by graduates of the South Dakota Law Enforcement Academy and will waive commensurate coursework leading to the A.A.S. degree option in Law Enforcement.
 If an officer isn't currently employed in law enforcement at the time of the application for PLEs, they must have completed the SDLEOSTC Training Academy not more than five years prior to the first application for PLEs.
-If it's been longer than five years, LATI will review applications on a case-by-case basis.
-Click here to view the Law Enforcement Course Outline Placement Report Click here to view the Law Enforcement Virtual Academy Course Outline (Scroll to bottom) Click here to view the Law Enforcement Student Learning Outcomes Lake Area Technical Institute: superior, comprehensive technical education that changes lives and launches careers.
-18 Months

-No Ordinary Job In crisis situations, people's lives often depend on the quick and highly skilled reaction of emergency medical technicians (EMTs), paramedics, and firefighters.
+If it's been longer than five years, LATC will review applications on a case-by-case basis.
+Click here to view the Law Enforcement webpage and course outlines.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.
+LdW Enforcement MED/FIRE No Ordinary Job In crisis situations, people's lives often depend on the quick and highly skilled reaction of emergency medical technicians (EMTs), paramedics, and firefighters.
 The fast pace and intense situations in this field require emergency personnel to be emotionally steady, focused, compassionate, and physically strong.
-You never know what the day will bring in this field!
-As a med/fire rescue technician, your responsibilities might include: controlling and extinguishing fires, assisting with lifesaving medical treatment on the scene and during transportation to hospitals, assisting in disaster recovery, providing aircraft fire rescue and playing an important role in the control and clean-up of spills and hazardous chemical incidents.
-What can I expect?

-We've revised our accredited program to include more options for you.
-Earn an Associate of Applied Science Degree in Med/Fire Rescue and receive a solid foundation in the medical and fire-fighting aspects of this career.
-Or, after the first year, move to the Emergency Medical Specialist option and focus on patient care and "behind the scenes" processes like billing and coding for insurance claims and using electronic health records.
+You never know what the day will bring with a career in Med/Fire Rescue!
+You might: - Control and/or extinguish fires - Protect lives and property - Administer emergency/lifesaving services - Assist in disaster recovery - Provide aircraft fire rescue - Control and clean-up hazardous chemical spills Earn an Associate of Applied Science Degree in Med/ Fire Rescue and receive a solid foundation in the medical and fire-fighting aspects of this career.
+If you're interested in a job where life-saving decisions are made every day, this fast-paced field might be for you!
+Or, after the first year of MFR coursework, move to the Emergency Medical Specialist option and focus on patient care and "behind the scenes" processes like billing and coding for insurance claims and using electronic health records.
+If you consider yourself highly detailed and organized, then check this option out!
 Both of these options are 20-month programs.
-Another option is to earn a Paramedic diploma after completing the first 15 months of the program.
-Check out the course outlines below to see which option is for you.
-Our latest option is the Emergency Medical Technicial Certification option that can be completed online in one semester and we also offer an online Paramedic Option!
-Have you always wanted a career that gives you the chance to make a difference?
-Let us help you start your journey!
-Careers According to the U.S. Bureau of Labor Statistics, regional and national trends show a significant increase over the next 10 years in career opportunities in the med/fire rescue profession.
-Accreditation The Med/Fire Rescue program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-Contact information is as follows: Commission on Accreditation of Allied Health Education Programs, 1361 Park Street, Clearwater, FL 33756.
-The phone number is 727-210-2350 and it is on the web at: www.caahep.org.
-The Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions contact information is: 8301 Lakeview Parkway, Suite 111-312, Rowlett TX 75088.
-The phone/fax numbers are (214) 703-8445 and FAX (214) 703-8992.
-Find them on the web at www.coaemsp.org.
+Not interested in the 20-month options?
+We've got another option: earn a Paramedic Diploma after completing the first 15 months of the program!
+There are two online options available in the Med/ Fire Rescue program: Online Emergency Medical Technician/Certification Only and Online Paramedic Diploma.
+The Online Emergency Medical Technician/ Certification Only option can be completed online in one semester.
+Students in this option will complete most of the coursework online, but will visit campus for testing, skill practice, and hands-on learning.
+Click to view the EMT application form.
+This is a separate application process.
+The second online option is the Online Hybrid Paramedic Diploma.
+If attending class every day isn't an option for you due to work or family obligations, consider these online options!
+In only 20 months, you could obtain your diploma and begin work in this exciting field!
+To apply, complete the Lake Area Tech application form and select the (MFRO - or the actual A laptop is required for this program.